Chair’s Introduction

 5

-^The Board considers that all of the non-executive directors are independent in character and judgement, notwithstanding their tenure on the Board, as described further below within the ‘Non-executive Directors’ section.
+^The Board considers that all of the non-executive directors are independent in character and judgement, notwithstanding their tenure on the Board, as described further below within ‘The Composition of the Board’ section.

 The Board has established clearly defined and well understood roles for the Chair of the Company and the Chief Executive Officer.
 A summary of the main responsibilities of these roles, and also that of the Senior Independent Director, is contained in the table below.